 John Showalter Founder: TightFistFinance

 I had survived six rounds of layoffs at my company, and the seventh round was coming.
-Management warned us, the seventh round was going to be brutal.
-People began to worry, and it became obvious, not many people had ever planned that they might one day find themselves jobless.
-I was prepared with a fully-funded emergency fund and could live off my savings, but I would have preferred not to dip into my savings.
+Management warned us that the seventh round was going to be brutal.
+People began to worry, and it became obvious that not many people had ever planned that they might one day find themselves jobless.
+I was prepared with a fully funded emergency fund and could live off my savings, but I would have preferred not to dip into my savings.

-- Be a workhorse – Companies love it when you produce more work than your peers, and it’s not difficult to do.
+1. Be a workhorse – Companies love it when you produce more work than your peers, and it’s not difficult to do.
 Most employees are stuck on Facebook and not working at work.
-Do your job, limit distractions, and stay focused on delivering your primary work tasks.
+Do your job, limit distractions, and focus on delivering your primary tasks.

-- Be knowledgeable – Companies like it when you know your job, and you do it well.
-No one wants to pay a lawyer to research the law; they would rather have the lawyer already know the law.
+2. Be knowledgeable.
+Companies like it when you know your job and do it well.
+No one wants to pay a lawyer to research the law; they would rather have the lawyer already know it.
 The more you know, the faster you can accomplish your primary work tasks, saving the company money.

-- Become invaluable – The more skills you acquire, the more valuable you become to your company.
+4. Become invaluable—The more skills you acquire, the more valuable you become to your company.
 If you are the only person at your company who knows how to use specific software, you are more valuable.
 What happens if you leave?
-The company is going to struggle and waste time waiting for someone else to learn it.
+The company will struggle and waste time waiting for someone else to learn it.

-- Take on the hard tasks – No one wants to do hard work at work, but pulling through on a tough project makes you look like a hero.
-Simply taking on the hardest tasks at work makes your boss’s life easier, shows everyone your a workhorse, and establishes you as someone invaluable.
+5. Take on the hard tasks—No one wants to do hard work at work, but pulling through on a tough project makes you look like a hero.
+Simply taking on the hardest tasks at work makes your boss’s life easier, shows everyone you’re a workhorse, and establishes you as someone invaluable.
 Doing this one thing helps you stand out in so many ways!

 3. Set Killer Career Goals

-Ensuring you set clear career goals aligned with your values and philosophy is the key to ensuring you retain the energy and motivation to achieve those goals.
-Knowing your goals will guide you in the right direction when searching for your opportunities.
+Setting clear career goals aligned with your values and philosophy is the key to retaining the energy and motivation to achieve those goals.
+Knowing your goals will guide you in the right direction when searching for opportunities.

 How To Set Goals To Reach Opportunities:

-- Is the Goal is Achievable with the Current Plan?
-What will you need to commit in terms of time and money to make it happen?
+• Is the Goal Achievable with the Current Plan?
+What will you need to commit in time and money to make it happen?

-- Set the start and end date for achieving it.
-Setting deadlines for each career goal is crucial for your motivation and for achieving the desired result.
+• Set the start and end date for achieving it.
+Setting deadlines for each career goal is crucial for your motivation and achieving the desired result.

 4. Put Yourself Out There